-This is the case for Micheline Wiebe, provincial director of Trauma Services BC, whose son Carter, 11, is both severely autistic and diagnosed with Down’s syndrome.
+This is the case for Micheline Wiebe, provincial director of Trauma Services BC, whose son Carter, 11, is both has sever autism and has been diagnosed with Down’s syndrome.
 In-person doctor’s appointments with his pediatrician in Kelowna are largely very stressful for Carter, who, “under normal circumstances, bolts out of the room, punches or kicks, and flees the clinic.”
 Often, Micheline can’t finish his appointment unless there’s another person available to look after him while she speaks with his doctor.
 “At our last in-person visit, he fled and I stayed to finish with the doctor.
 I could hear him in the car honking the horn steadily for fifteen minutes because his grandmother struggled to help him manage his behaviour.”

 For most of his appointments, there’s no real need for Carter to be seen in person at a doctor’s office.
 He’s non-verbal and won’t comply with physical assessments unless – if it’s absolutely necessary – he's sedated.
 Carter is extremely adept, however, at independently using assistive technologies on his iPad.
 He uses FaceTime regularly to connect with his parents while they’re not at home with him, or with his grandparents in Saskatchewan.
 This works really well because he is exceptional at interpreting facial expressions.
 That’s why Virtual Health visits are so well suited to his individual case: it’s just like FaceTiming with his doctor.

 The recent transition to attending his appointments from home have made an enormous difference to Carter’s care.